 "Thankfully, a local repair shop was able to make arrangements with Jasper Mfg. in Indiana to 're-manufacture' the engine.
 The engine was pulled from the truck and shipped to Jasper.
 During this process, we noted a half dozen leaks in the radiator.
 We pulled it and took it to a radiator shop.

 "Upon return, the engine was installed and, would you believe it, an oil leak was observed.
 The engine was pulled out (again) and shipped back to Jasper.
 Upon its return the mechanic again installed it and prepared to test run it.
 He immediately observed another radiator leak.
 Back to the radiator shop.
-I now have about 4 times more money in repairs that in the purchase price.
+I now have about 4 times more money in repairs than in the purchase price.

 "It goes to the paint shop in two weeks.
 The original paint is badly faded.
 One rust-out will be repaired.
 So long as it does not suffer another mechanical failure, it should be suitable for showing in July 2008.
 That will be followed by an attempt to get the pump functional."

 Jack's brother Joe Stankiewicz did subsequently get the pump running.
 This photo shows the truck in action at a muster held in Jack's honor in Wheeling, WV, August 2009.
 Thanks to Scott Rollins of Enjine!
 Enjine! magazine for the photo.
 See also a photo from the muster in Wheeling, 2010 (100K JPEG).

 Thanks to owners Jack and Joe Stankiewicz and Joe Gagliani, and to Gary Dreyer for originally spotting the photos for us. -- Derek Redmond

 See also more Gladiator Fire Trucks.